 It is a pretty little country town, with just about anything you can think of made out of granite, including the high school football stadium (The Granite Bowl) which remind me of the Greek and Roman ampitheaters of Italy with its stone seating.
-There are over forty quarries and 150 finishing plants in this little town of under 5,000 people.
+There are over forty quarries and 150 finishing plants in this

 There is a granite museum, but, unfortunately, it was not open the day we were there, much to our disappointment.
 We only got to see a few items on the outside.
 I was amused by the frequent appearance of the name Oglesby, which also happens to be the town I grew up in in Illinois.
 Apparently, this was a family name of some influential quarry owners in Elberton as well as a governor of Illinois.